 There is a very nice book for small kids that takes them through this exact process.
-Wilma Jean the Worry Machine is a school girl who worries about everything.
-But her very helpful teacher help her organize her worries in two groups: “worries I can control” and “worries I can´t control”.
+Wilma Jean the Worry Machine is a schoolgirl who worries about everything.
+But her very helpful teacher help her organize her worries into two groups: “worries I can control” and “worries I can´t control”.

-I always find that reading these type of short story goes a long way into kids understanding and accepting everyday life situations.
+I always find that reading this type of short story goes a long way into kids understanding and accepting everyday life situations.

 9. Keep a Worry Journal / Thought Diary